- Low bit rate multi-media services

 - Available with VoIP stack

-VOCAL’s speech coders are available for the following platforms.
-Please contact us for specific G.723.1 supported platforms.
+VOCAL’s optimized vocoder software is available for the following platforms.
+Please contact us for specific vocoder supported platforms and performance data.